-Deciding on a drum sander vs planer when buying tools isn’t always an easy decision.
+The debate over a drum sander vs planer is one many woodworkers grapple with.
 Concerned you’ll be limited by the planers width?
 Or, not sure if a drum sander can remove enough material for your jobs?
-In this article learn the pros and cons of each and which tool best fits your workshop.

 Pros and cons of a planer

-There is no dispute that a planer is a workhorse for grinding down rough lumber to finished dimensions.
+There is no dispute that a planer is a workhorse for grinding rough lumber to a finished thickness.

-In fact, if you plan a steady routine of taking rough 4/4 or 6/4 lumber and dimensioning it then there is just no discussion to be had: you need a quality planer.
+In fact, if you plan a steady routine of taking rough 4/4 or 6/4 lumber and dimensioning it then the decision is simple: you need a quality planer.

-However, with most lumbermills offering lumber in finished dimensions with a straight-line edge (S3S is a common term) it’s increasingly rare you’ll be tackling this unless you’re dealing with custom milled wood.
+However, with most lumbermills offering lumber in finished dimensions with a straight-line edge (S3S is a common term) it’s increasingly rare for woodworkers to need to surface plane their lumber.

 Features of a Wood Planer